Injsted/next-template/README.md

 By adhering to the commit message conventions enforced by CommitLint, we ensure a clean and understandable project history, which benefits all contributors and maintainers.

+## Release Automation with Release Please

+This project uses Release Please to automate the process of generating changelogs and creating releases.

+### How It Works

+1. **Push Changes:** When changes are pushed to the `main` branch, Release Please creates a release pull request if there are new changes.
+2. **Merge PR:** Once the release pull request is reviewed and merged, Release Please updates the version in `package.json`, generates a changelog, and creates a new release on GitHub.

+### Usage

+- **Creating a Release:** Simply push your changes to the `main` branch.
+Release Please will handle the rest, including version bumping, changelog generation, and release creation.
+- **Versioning:** The version in `package.json` is automatically updated based on the changes merged into the `main` branch, following semantic versioning.

+### Benefits

+- **Automated Changelog Generation:** Ensures that changelogs are consistent and always up to date.
+- **Simplified Release Process:** Reduces manual steps for creating releases, saving time and effort.
+- **Consistency:** Maintains a standardized release process across all projects using this template.

+### Important Note

+If this template is being cloned for a new project, make sure to update the `package-name` field in the `.release-please-config.json` file to the new project's name.
+This ensures that the release process and versioning are correctly aligned with the new project.

 ## Learn More